CS467-AI-Coder-Escape-Room/CS467-AI-Coder-Escape-Room/README.md

     npm start
     ```

-The React app will be available at http://localhost:3000, and the Express.js backend will run on http://localhost:5000.
+The React app will be available at http://localhost:3000, and the Express.js backend will run on http://localhost:8000.

+## How to Play
+To play the game, simply visit the website and click on the "Start Game" button to start the escape room experience.
+You will then be prompted to create a username and password.
+Once you have created a username and password, you can start playing the game.
+The game is divided into a series of rooms.
+Each room contains a puzzle that you must solve in order to progress to the next room.
+The puzzles are designed to be challenging, but they are also fair.
+Complete the escape room by solving all the puzzles and challenges.
+After you've escaped, check the leaderboard to compare your performance with other players.

-## Usage
+## License
-Visit http://localhost:3000 to start the escape room experience.
-Register an account or sign in to track your progress and compete on the leaderboard.
-Navigate through the 3D environment and interact with various AI-powered tools and puzzles.
-Complete the escape room by solving all the puzzles and challenges, using the integrated AI tools.
-Check the leaderboard to compare your performance with other players.
+This project is licensed under the MIT License - see the LICENSE file for details.
 We welcome contributions from the community!
 If you would like to contribute to the project, please follow these steps:

+## Contributing
 Fork the repository.
 Create a new branch for your changes.
 Implement your changes and push them to your forked repository.
 Create a pull request with a clear description of your changes.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## How to Play
-To play the game, simply visit the website and click on the "Start Game" button.
-You will then be prompted to create a username and password.
-Once you have created a username and password, you can start playing the game.
-The game is divided into a series of rooms.
-Each room contains a puzzle that you must solve in order to progress to the next room.
-The puzzles are designed to be challenging, but they are also fair